rocky-linux/rockylinux.org-gatsby/src/news/12-days-rockmas.md

 ## How do you play?

 If you haven’t already, please join our [server](https://chat.rockylinux.org/).
-Then find the channel called “12 Days of Rockmas” and follow the prompt to participate.
+Then find the channel called [12 Days of Rockmas](https://chat.rockylinux.org/rocky-linux/channels/event---12-days-of-rockmas-2023-11-27) and follow the prompt to participate.
 Today’s prompt is: Share a poem about Rocky (rhyming not required).
 See you there!